The cotangent bundle of K3 surfaces of degree two: Positivity results

 and equality holds if and only if $Z_i \equiv b_i \varphi^* L$.
-In both cases the curve $C_i$ is a nef divisor on $Y_A$.
-Since $Z_+$ is nef in codimension one and $A$ is very general, the restriction $(Z_+)_A$ is nef .
+In both cases, the curve $C_i$ is a nef divisor on $Y_A$.
+Since $Z_+$ is modified nef and $A$ is very general, the restriction $(Z_+)_A$ is nef .
 In conclusion we obtain that

 is a nef divisor.